New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes: Introduction

-Evolved massive stars, such as red super giants and luminous blue variables (LBVs), are often observed with massive dust shells, so if these stars explode as Type IIn SNe one might expect a late-time IR echo.
-Many SNe~IIn have been observed to exhibit a late-time NIR excess \citep{gerardy2002} which in some cases lasted $>$ 1 year.
+Evolved massive stars, such as red supergiants and luminous blue variables (LBVs), are often observed to have massive dust shells, so if these stars explode as SNe~IIn one might expect a late-time IR echo.
+Many SNe~IIn have been observed to exhibit a late-time NIR excess \citep{gerardy2002} which in some cases lasted $>$ 1 yr.
 This excess has been attributed to NIR echoes \citep{gerardy2002}, though we note that the formation of new dust has been argued specifically for SN 1998S \citep{pozzo2004} and SN 1995N \citep{fox2009}.
-Dusty regions near the SN should also lead to UV/optical scattered light echoes \citep{chevalier1986}; thus, dust is capable of providing significant optical and NIR emission at late times.
-The optical decline of Type IIn SNe at late times is very heterogeneous \citep{WLi2002}, and therefore caution must be applied when determining the source of any late-time emission.
+Dusty regions near the SN should also lead to ultraviolet (UV) and optical scattered-light echoes \citep{chevalier1986}; thus, dust is capable of providing significant optical and NIR emission at late times.
+The optical decline of SNe~IIn at late times is very heterogeneous \citep{WLi2002}, and therefore caution must be applied when determining the source of any late-time emission.

 In this paper we present new NIR observations of \sn, taken around the peak of optical emission, as well as optical and NIR observations obtained more than two years after \sn\ exploded.
-In $\S$ 2 we describe the observations and data reduction.
+Section 2 describes the observations and data reduction.
 We discuss the results in $\S$ 3, and in $\S$ 4 we offer some conclusions.
-Throughout this paper we assume that the distance to NGC 1260 (the host galaxy of \sn) is 73.1 Mpc, and that the total color excess toward \sn\ is $E(B-V) = 0.72$ mag \citep{smith07-2006gy}, of which $E(B-V) = 0.54$ mag is in NGC 1260 and Galactic extinction accounts for $E(B-V) = 0.18$ mag.
+Throughout this paper we assume that the distance to NGC 1260 (the host galaxy of \sn) is 73.1 Mpc, and following \citet{smith07-2006gy} we adopt $E(B-V) = 0.54$ mag as the reddening toward \sn\ within the host galaxy, while Galactic extinction accounts for $E(B-V) = 0.18$ mag, leading to a total color excess toward \sn\ of $E(B-V) = 0.72$ mag.
 All spectral energy distributions (SEDs) have been corrected for this color excess assuming $R_V = A_V/E(B-V) = 3.1$ using the reddening law of \citet{ccm1989}.